 You may not get the same exam as the rest of the class.

+The Testing Center may not have an appointment or may run out of spots.
+It is your responsibility to find and reserve an acceptable appointment time as soon as possible.
 If you do not complete the makeup exam within one week you will receive a 0.

 The final exam cannot be made up if it is missed.
 Check the final exam schedule here (scroll to bottom of page).